 Removing mosquito habitats is important to lower the odds of Zika transmission.
 Make sure there’s no standing water in rain gutters, old tires, buckets, plastic covers, toys, or any other container where mosquitoes can breed around your yard.
 Water in bird baths, fountains, wading pools, rain barrels, and potted plant trays should be changed at least weekly to destroy potential mosquito habitats, according to the Environmental Protection Agency.

-By protecting yourself from mosquito bites, you can do more than prevent Zika.
+By protecting yourself from mosquito bites, you can do more than prevent Zika virus symptoms.
 It turns out that other continent-jumping viruses carried by mosquitoes — including dengue fever, yellow fever, and chikungunya — are on the rise, too.
 In 2007, there was an outbreak of chikungunya (which causes fever and joint pain) in Italy and another outbreak in the Caribbean in 2015.

 There are several strains of dengue, which has sickened some residents of Key West, Fla., in recent years.
 The virus frequently produces flu-like symptoms including headache, fever, and joint pain.
 But it can be fatal.
 In fact, dengue is a leading cause of illness and death in the tropics and subtropics, according to the CDC.
 Dengue has been reported in Hawaii in 2015 and 2016.